 To some, the evolution of cricket may be seen as being positive.
 There is no doubt that a player hitting a six in the last over to win a 20/20 match can be very exciting or a run out on the last ball to claim victory, but when I look back and compare my cricketing memories with the game as it is in 2019, the modern variety “is just not cricket.”

-Back in 1984, crowds attending the Australian National Soccer League (NSL) were on the decline.
+By 1984, crowds attending the Australian National Soccer League (NSL) were on the decline.
 Desperate times called for desperate measures.
 When the switch from playing football in winter to the warmer summer months was mooted that same year, then NSL General Manager, Stefan Kamasz, stated that the push to change to a summer season (which didn’t materialise until 1989), related entirely to the diminishing NSL crowds.
 The proposed switch to a summer soccer season was completely driven by negativity – a fear of competition from the other football variants.

 During an SBS televised debate in 1984, Eddie Thompson, the former Australian national team coach said that playing in summer, would mean that soccer would only have to compete with cricket for spectators and media coverage.
 Thompson also said that “cricket was not everybody’s cup of tea,” although I would have expected no less a comment from a Scotsman.